jawah/kiss-headers/README.md

 Contributions, issues and feature requests are very much welcome.<br />
 Feel free to check [issues page](https://github.com/Ousret/kiss-headers/issues) if you want to contribute.

-Do not forget to run `pip install pytest pytest-cov codecov isort black requests mypy` before you start working on your fork.
+Firstly, after getting your own local copy, run `./scripts/install` to initialize your virtual environment.
-Also check `.travis.yml` file to see what command is expected to return OK.
+Then run `./scripts/check` before you commit, make sure everything is still working.

 ## 📝 License